codefori/vscode-rpgle/README.md

 ## Linter Default Rules

-   This is not an opionated linter, but When a new linter rules configuration file is created, these defaults that we consider useful are provided:
+   This is not an opionated linter, but when a new linter rules configuration file is created, these defaults that we consider useful are provided:

       "BlankStructNamesCheck": true,
       "QualifiedCheck": true,